fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 ---

-### Air Canada {#air-canada}
+### Air Canada

 Air Canada, established in 1937, is the flag carrier and largest airline of Canada.
 Headquartered in Montreal, it provides scheduled and charter transportation for passengers and cargo to more than 200 destinations globally.

 As one of the founding members of Star Alliance, Air Canada has been a part of this collaborative network since its inception in May 1997.
 Over the years, the airline has been recognized for its commitment to safety, innovation, and customer service, solidifying its position as a leading player in the global aviation industry.